How Often Should You Upgrade Your iPhone

 Annual iPhone Release Pattern

-Apple typically releases new iPhones in September every year, with upgraded models in various tiers such as base models (iPhone 14, iPhone 15) and premium versions (iPhone 15 Pro, Pro Max).
-These upgrades can be minor one year and more substantial the next, forming what’s often called a “tick-tock” upgrade cycle:
+Every year in September, Apple usually comes out with new iPhones.
+These come in different levels, like base models (iPhone 14, iPhone 15) and premium models (iPhone 15 Pro, Pro Max).
+These upgrades can be small one year and big the next, which is why they are often called a “tick-tock” upgrade cycle:

 Year Typical Upgrade Type Example